Further education and skills

 National achievement rate tables data

-Figures in the ‘national achievement rate tables’ section are as published in March 2025.
-These official statistics cover achievement rates for the 2023/24 academic year and would have been previously released as part of the standalone National achievement rate tables publication.
+Figures in the ‘national achievement rate tables’ section are as published in March 2026.
+These official statistics cover achievement rates for the 2024/25 academic year and would have been historically released as part of the standalone National achievement rate tables publication.

 The content of the publication contains charts and tables which highlight key figures and trends that give an overview of the national picture.